Aider-AI/aider/aider/website/_posts/2024-11-21-quantization.md

 {: .note }
-The original version of this article included incorrect Ollama models that were not Qwen 2.5 Coder 32B.
+The original version of this article included incorrect Ollama models that were not Qwen 2.5 Coder 32B Instruct.